then reload this page.

 What is the variance of the test scores?
 (That is, the mean of the squared deviations

 computed in the table above.)
-Give your answer to two decimal places.
+Round your answer to two decimal places.

 We want to use statistics to understand how hard the test was for most students.